springfall2008/batpred/docs/apps-yaml.md

 Predbat can now automatically calculate the charging curve for you if you have enough suitable data in your load history.
 The charging curve will be calculated when battery_charge_power_curve option is *not* set in apps.yaml and Predbat is started for the first time (due to restarting AppDaemon or an edit to apps.yaml).
-You should look at the AppDaemon logfile to find the predicted charging curve and copy/paste it into your apps.yaml.
+You should look at the AppDaemon/Predbat logfile to find the predicted charging curve and copy/paste it into your apps.yaml.
+This will also include a recommendation for how to set your **battery_rate_max_scaling** setting in HA.

+Setting This option to **auto** will cause the computed curve to be stored and used automatically.
+This is not recommended if you use low power charging mode as your history will eventually not contain any full power charging data to compute the curve, so in this case it's best to manually save the data.

 Example from a GivEnergy 9.5kWh battery with latest firmware and Gen 1 inverter: